 For offline deployments specifically, you must install the OS packages required by ThoughtSpot, in addition to the two tarballs mentioned above.
-Refer to Packages installed with ThoughtSpot for RHEL for the RHEL packages and Packages installed with ThoughtSpot for Amazon Linux 2 for the Amazon Linux 2 packages.
+Refer to Packages installed with ThoughtSpot for RHEL and OEL for the RHEL or OEL packages and Packages installed with ThoughtSpot for Amazon Linux 2 for the Amazon Linux 2 packages.
 If you need help with these dependencies, contact the ThoughtSpot Support team.

 If your organization performs automation with a different configuration management tool, you can use the template ThoughtSpot developed for automation with Terraform.
 You can obtain this template from our Github repository.
 ThoughtSpot provides templates for alternative tools only as generic guidelines.
 You should review the templates before using them and make sure that they are safe to use in your organization.
 In no way can ThoughtSpot be held responsible for any issue arising from their use.